 We'll combine your equity, any additional deposit, and your borrowing capacity to give you a clear maximum for your next purchase.
 This is the number that drives everything else.

-An Agreement in Principle shows estate agents you're a serious, financially ready buyer.
-We can arrange one quickly so you're not held up when you find the right property.
+An Agreement in Principle shows estate agents you are a serious, financially ready buyer.
+We can arrange one quickly so you are not held up when you find the right property.
+Read our full guide to mortgages in principle.

 Once you've found the right property and your offer is accepted, the formal mortgage process begins.
 If you're in a chain, we'll keep a close eye on timings at every stage.